welsh-revenue-authority/property_platform_app/docs/index.md

 # Welcome to Documentation for the Land and Property Platform

-This is the documentaion for the proof-of-concept API calls.
+This is the documentation for the proof-of-concept API calls.

 To see how the platform might look, head to [land-property-platform.herokuapp.com](https://land-property-platform.herokuapp.com).